AdobeDocs/campaign-classic.en/help/configuration/using/about-custom-recipient-table.md

   >[!NOTE]
   >
   >You can still create recipient lists using workflows.
-For more on this, refer to [Create a profile list with a workflow](../../configuration/using/creating-a-profile-list-with-a-workflow.md).
+For more on this, refer to [Creating a profile list with a workflow](../../configuration/using/creating-a-profile-list-with-a-workflow.md).

 We also recommend checking the default values used in the different out-of-the-box configurations: depending on the functionalities used, several adaptations must be carried out.